CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Why this is useful

-If you need every Object created within the same Crocotile3D .obj file (Use Groups export checkbox enabled) to end as an individual Mesh + Vertex Colored within Unity.
-If you don't use this script you will have to individually export each Object as .dae.
-Which is... pain.
+It is not possible for Unity to load Vertex Colors from .obj created with Crocotile3D by default, they only load correctly from .dae.

+This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Meshes end merged together.

+With you will have the best of both worlds by using .obj files: Vertex Colors, Objects as individual Meshes, Meshes having "filename_Scene" naming for better inspector searching and who knows what might come next.

+# Ending

 This is my gift for the Crocotile3D community, you can catch me on the official Crocotile3D discord.
+Thank Alex from my part for the incredible Crocotile3D software that is.
 - CORENdot